Step-by-Step Guide to Overnight Shipping [+ Best Practices]

 Download this blog as a PDF to revisit it whenever you want.
 We’ll email you a copy.

 A whopping 73% of consumers view fast delivery as critical online shopping criteria, and nearly 60% of consumers would pay extra for fast shipping options.

 The rise of retail giants like Amazon has altered customer expectations, and online shoppers have come to expect 2-day delivery options wherever and whenever they shop.
 When 2-day shipping is the norm, how can ecommerce brands stand out?

-Enter overnight shipping, a delivery option that offers a premium experience to your customers — so you can exceed their expectations (and help last-minute shoppers).
+Enter overnight shipping, a delivery option that offers a premium shipping experience to your customers — so you can exceed their expectations (and cater to last-minute shoppers).

 What is overnight shipping?

 Overnight shipping is the quickest delivery option offered by couriers that guarantee customers will receive their order on the next business day.
 For overnight shipping, orders are processed and delivered within 24 hours, meaning orders are in transit overnight.